-Pakistan In 7 Days
+Pakistan in 7 Days

 A road trip from the Mughal city of Lahore to the oldest city in Pakistan, Peshawar.
 Stopping at Sufi shrines, Buddhist remains, Mughal mosques and energetic bazaars.